You have a right to know about the insurance claim process and fees.

 Public adjuster fees are regulated by the Florida Department of Financial Services and Florida’s Chief Financial Officer, Jimmy Patronis.
 Click the link below to be directed straight to the statute:

-Fees are paid on CONTINGENCY which means you pay nothing unless we get your claim settled.
+Public adjuster fees are paid on CONTINGENCY which means you pay nothing unless we get your claim settled.

 Florida Public Adjusters are prohibited from charging more than the capped amount:

-I am a professional http://allstaradjusting.com/dr-alan-himmel-public-adjuster/, who believes in treating people with respect.
-I’m also a firm believer in quality work, and that you get what you pay for.
-On that front, I am aware that there are public adjusters out there who will reduce their fees to 5% in order to retain a new client.
-It is my personal experience, however, that these people run their operation on the premise of volume and not necessarily quality.
-They sign up as many people as possible and overload themselves with work that they have no time for, resulting in dragged out claims, lowball settlement offers, and mediocre work, and horrible customer service.
+We are a professional public adjusting firm that believes in treating people with respect.
+We are also a firm believer in quality work, and that you get what you pay for.
+On that front, we are aware that there are public adjusters out there will give their services away cheap.
+It is our experience, however, that these adjusters run their operation on the premise of volume but not quality.
+They sign up as many people as possible and overload themselves with work that they have no time for.
+This results in dragged out claims, lowball settlement offers, mediocre work, and horrible customer service.

 We strive for perfection, which is a realistic expectation when you hire a public adjuster.

 Are you on the fence and can’t decide?
 Contact us at 954-659-8333 and let us explain the fees and claim process to you.